 A connection we share is Penn State and Central Pennsylvania’s Nittany Valley, where he went after serving in World War II in the Army Air Corps.
 When I first found out that Michael Pilato’s Inspiration Mural was raising money for conservation a few years ago, I knew I wanted to pay tribute to my grandfather there.
 The Nittany Valley Heritage Walk is creating a beautiful brick pathway surrounding the landmark mural, and I’m thrilled to be able to leave a little sign of my grandfather, of Pop, in a place where he spent time.

-I saw my grandfather’s paver stone in person for the first time in December 2013 when I visited for The Nittany Valley Society’s Willow Gathering.
-We cremated my grandfather, and until recently there was no grave or site to visit.
+I saw my grandfather’s paver stone in person for the first time in December 2013.
+We had cremated my grandfather, and until recently there was no grave or site to visit.
 Because of this, this marker has been all the more meaningful to me.
 His marker is one of the set of five in the foreground of the above photo, roughly front and center.

 He majored in Geology at Penn State and worked for many years as a geologist in the Middle East and elsewhere.
 Eventually he came home, earned his master’s degree, and settled in Bucks County, Pennsylvania to raise a family.
 He taught high school history at Central Bucks West for nearly three decades.

 I hope this marker can become something special far into the future for new generations of our family to make an increasingly distant ancestor feel a bit closer to reality.

 A member of Penn State’s Class of 1950, he graduated the same year Joe Paterno arrived in State College.
 In this respect, it’s appropriate that his marker has ended up directly in front of Joe Paterno’s mural visage.

 While I’m reminiscing about him (as I did somewhat in Conserving Mount Nittany), two other things: